USS Goff: World War II

 The United States entered World War II on 7 December 1941 with the Japanese attack on Pearl Harbor.
 Goff remained in the Caribbean to do double duty as both a convoy escort and patrol vessel.
 The area was heavily trafficked by German U-boats, and the undermanned Allied convoys (each of which consisted of as many as 25 merchant ships with only four escorts) frequently provided easy targets.
 Night attacks by German submarines cost convoys which Goff was escorting a total of eight merchant ships sunk and several others seriously damaged.
-Goff was worked hard: she was out on patrol and convoy duty 10 days at a time and then in port only long enough to refuel and resupply; when this could be done at sea, it was.
+Goff was out on patrol and convoy duty 10 days at a time and then in port only long enough to refuel and resupply; when this could be done at sea, it was.
 Escorts were at a premium as the Allies struggled to maintain their supply lines.
 Goff left the Caribbean on 16 June 1943 and put in at New York City for a long-needed overhaul.